 - In 2005-6, he served on the Institute of Medicine Committee on Increasing Rates of Organ Donation, contributing to its report, Organ Donation: Opportunities for Action (2006).

-- In 2015-16, he serves on the Institute of Medicine Committee to advise the Food and Drug Administration on Mitochondrial Replacement Techniques: Ethical, Social, and Policy Considerations (forthcoming report, 2016).
+- In 2015-16, he served on the Institute of Medicine Committee to advise the Food and Drug Administration on Mitochondrial Replacement Techniques: Ethical, Social, and Policy Considerations (2016).

-He has served on the advisory board of the Center for Health Care Strategies; the National Advisory Committee of the Robert Wood Johnson Foundation’s Investigator Award in Health Policy Research and the RWJ Foundation’s Health and Society program; the Health Sciences Policy Board of the Institute of Medicine; and the advisory board of the Greenwall Foundation’s Faculty Scholars Program.
+He has served on the advisory board of the Center for Health Care Strategies; the National Advisory Committee of the Robert Wood Johnson Foundation’s Investigator Award in Health Policy Research and the RWJ Foundation’s Health and Society program; the Health Sciences Policy Board of the Institute of Medicine; and the Greenwall Foundation Faculty Scholars Program.

 Professor Wailoo is currently at work on a new book on a 19th century murder trial set in the plantation South on the cusp of the Civil War -- a story about slavery and racial accusation that touches on questions of poisoning, medical care in the midst of an epidemic, gender, and law in slave society.
 He is also working on a short history of addiction.

 Class Day 2020 Lecture: "The Mask: Historical Reflections on Personal Protective Equipment, with Lessons for the COVID-19 Era"

 Photo credit: Sameer Khan/Fotobuddy LLC